JulianBreamGuitar.com

 Mrs. Kingsmill-Lunn Flat

-38a Holland Park Avenue
+38a Holland Park Avenue, in the

 The first meeting of the Philharmonic Society for Guitarists took place at Mrs. Kingsmill-Lunn's home on April 21, 1945.
 Julian and his father show up without their guitars not knowing what to expect.
 Julian is asked, "Can you play something?"
 Someone lent him a guitar and he played "Study in B minor" by Fernando Sor to everybody's amazement.
 The following two meetings (May and June) were also held at Mrs. Kingsmill-Lunn's flat.